+Do you read a lot of books by Neil Gaiman?
 I do!
 I wouldn’t say I know everything he’s done, but he’s become a good friend and it’s interesting reading your friend’s stuff as opposed to separately because you know more about them and you’re like, “Oh, his kid is an influence on the book and he’s a great dad.”
 I love him.
 He’s a national treasure in the U.K., that’s for sure.
 And his Good Omens is going to be amazing!

+What made you want to read How to Talk to Girls at Parties?
 It was the producer who had the rights and worked with me on Shortbus, and so he was kind of wooing me in.
 He had another writer and they were just getting started, and I didn’t know if I wanted to do someone else’s story.
 I peeked in and couldn’t help but be intrigued.
 So I got excited and could add my own stuff to it to make it special, and my own sense of humor.
 It kind of became an adopted child.

+Intricacies of the punk subculture are a major fixture of the film, and I was wondering what your relationship was to the birth of punk?
 I mean, that was Neil as a teenager.
 He was in that first wave of punk in the U.K. and had a band.
 They asked him to sign to a label and his dad wouldn’t let him because it was a terrible contract, and he wonders what might have happened.
 He’s a bit older than me.
 I also lived in the U.K. when I was a kid in the early ’70s, which was more of the glam, David Bowie era.
 You can see a bit of that in this too.

+That’s true, and watching the film I was wondering how old you would have been in 1977.
+You couldn’t have been as old as the boys are in the film, right?
 When punk hit in ’77, it didn’t really become a U.S. thing until later.
 It was in New York, but the Sex Pistols were sort of a distant thing that didn’t really affect pop culture here.
 The Sex Pistols were influenced by the Ramones and Iggy Pop, who were doing underground things in New York and Detroit.
 I was in Kansas, so we didn’t really have that.
 The closest thing to punk was like, the B-52s or the Cars, and that was really more New Wave.
 Maybe that’s what influenced the aliens [in the film].

+Yeah, and the sounds and music that the aliens make during their first encounter with the boys sound less punk and more New Wave.
 It was more beeps and blips.
 I chose Matmos to do that music.
 They’re a gay couple—Drew and Martin—and they worked with Björk on a couple of her albums.
 They take natural sounds and loop them to make real stuff rather than create it in the digital realm.
 One of the jokes is that the punks are like, “What’s that music?” and that without our aliens the punks wouldn’t have become post-punks.
 There might not have been Joy Division without our aliens.
 But I’m a music nerd so I’m into that stuff.

+Those themes of alienation, literally in this case, appear quite strongly in just about all of your films that I’ve seen.
+What drives you to center the narrative on that theme in your films?
 Yeah, I was always an alien because I moved every couple years as an army brat.
 So I was like, “Who am I now?
 What accent do they have?
 How do I have to change my voice to fit in?”
 And I did fit in.
 That’s why I became an actor later.
 But I was always on the lam, running from something, even though I was just being moved.
 I think that was the queer thing too.
 You couldn’t always be open about natural attraction to people or femininity, or those things queer kids have to put a clamp on until it explodes later, or kills them—because it can kill you.
 My dad was also, I would say, predominantly gay but never really dealt with it.
 I mean, he told me, but I think he was bi enough to play by the rules.
 He was a good guy, you know; it didn’t make him less of a good person, but I think it caused him a lot of stress and pain inside.
 I think it affected my mom too— those kinds of things have collateral damage.
 But he came from a conservative ’50s mentality, and he was a general in the army.
 The fact that he told me after I came out was touching enough, but he was telling me so I could do what he did and go in the closet.
 So the closet and control and constraining things, to me, are always dangerous things in my films.
 It’s usually about some kind of outsider trying to find a community—and not just be an outsider because you could say a serial killer is an outsider—but it’s the outsider that’s trying to form a healthier community.
 A group of outsiders where that’s welcome.
 And that’s always, to me, a healthy way of looking at what I think is the best of America.
 It should be the land of the refugees.
 Should be, and was, and still can be.
 So I’m repulsed when it’s redefined in some way that’s alien to me.
 Even being religious and from a military background, there was an understanding that there was a bigger world.
 Even the fact that the military was pretty mixed, you know, you’d go there if you ran out of options.
 And it was the first place to integrate racially in the U.S., my dad’s boss was a black guy, it wasn’t weird to have a Latin guy and an Asian guy, and all of the Korean army wives would meet.
 Hedwig was an army wife.
 You weren’t judged on where you came from; it was more like, “What are you bringing to the party?”
 And it would still be hardcore and macho.
 The military still has its problems for sure about machoness and male dominance, but there was a sense of like, “I don’t care where you’re from.
 What do you have to bring?” which I love, and that is what making a film is.
 So I became a general of film.